Bandera Grassland Grass Fed Texas Bred

 Great Tasting Beef

 Texas Longhorn beef is known for its intense beef flavor inherent in the muscle.
 Some breeds tout the intermuscular marbling that gives their product flavor.
-Texas Longhorn beef is typically lean, grading high select or low choice in its fat content.
+Texas Longhorn beef is typically leaner, grading high select or low choice in its fat content.
 Its flavor comes from the combination of heritage genetics and complexity of forages consumed over the course of the lifetime of the animal.
 Texas Longhorn cattle mature slowly.
 Growth cannot be rushed by forcing feedlot grain diets and achieve the same quality product that nature creates.
 Bandera Grassland beef is harvested from Grassfed steers born and raised here on our Hill Country ranch and allowed to reach maturity over two years of age.

 Testimonial